Skip to content

 • Usecase

 Threat actors acquire FQDNs and configure them to resolve to servers they control.
-This allows them to to direct phishing victims to FQDNs which resolve to malicious landing pages, and allow malware-infected devices to send an initial DNS resolution request for FQDNs associated with C&C servers.
+This allows them to direct phishing victims to FQDNs which resolve to malicious landing pages, and allow malware-infected devices to send an initial DNS resolution request for FQDNs associated with C&C servers.

 • Example